×

 When we asked people living in Santa Fe about club and activities where newcomers can meet others, they responded:

 "Expats in Santa Fe often join local clubs and participate in activities that allow them to connect with the local community and other expats.
 These include hiking clubs, bird watching groups, and gardening clubs, which take advantage of the area's natural beauty and biodiversity.
 Some expats also participate in local volunteer opportunities, such as teaching English or helping with community development projects, which can be a rewarding way to meet people and contribute to the community.
 In addition to joining clubs and participating in activities, expats often meet people through social events and gatherings.
 These can range from informal get-togethers at local restaurants or cafes, to more organized events like cultural festivals or holiday celebrations.
 Many expats also meet people through their children's schools or other family-related activities.
 Another popular way for expats to meet people in Santa Fe is through language exchange programs.
 These programs, which are often organized by local language schools or community centers, pair up native Spanish speakers with expats who want to improve their Spanish.
 This can be a great way to make local friends and learn more about Panamanian culture.
 Finally, many expats in Santa Fe use online platforms and social media to connect with others in the community.
 There are several online forums and Facebook groups specifically for expats in Santa Fe, where people can ask questions, share information, and arrange meetups.
-These online communities can be a valuable resource for newcomers looking to make connections and get settled in their new home," wrote a member in Santa Fe.
+These online communities can be a valuable resource for newcomers looking to make connections and get settled in their new home," remarked one expat who made the move to Santa Fe.

 What should I bring when moving to Santa Fe?